imamaris/covidcenter-bot/README.md

 validateUtterances(samples).then((res) => console.log(res))
 ```
-you see, we have text, value, start, end and you can check again our covid_intent.tsv again.
-We explain for you:
+we have **text, value, start, and end** that we can check again from our covid_intent.tsv. we can see these terms explanation below:

-- **text** is an utterance of how the user is likely to chat on Facebook messenger.
-In our tsv file, contained in the first word is the utterance of the user. ex: "covid di Jaksel"
+- **text** is an utterance how the user is likely to chat on Facebook messenger.
+In our tsv file, the first word of row is the utterance of user messages. ex: "covid di Jaksel"

-- **value** is your entities, how our application will learn the word we highlighted and training it against the user utterance.
-In covid_intent.tsv you can see next word after the utterance. ex: "covid"
+- **value** is an entity how our application will learn the word that we highlighted. we are training it within the utterance.
+In covid_intent.tsv, the second word of row is entity. ex: "covid"

-- **start** is the starting index within the text your utterance data.
-You can see in covid_intent.tsv on third words column.
+- **start** is the starting index highlighted entity within the text.
+We can see on third column.

-- **end** is the ending index within the text your utterance data.
+- **end** is the ending index highlighted entity within the text.
+We can see on last column.

 ### Add bot parser for NLP API